The Times: Political alignment

-For the 2001 general election, The Times declared its support for Tony Blair's Labour government, which was re-elected by a landslide (although not as large as in 1997).
-It supported Labour again in 2005, when Labour achieved a third successive win, though with a reduced majority.
-In 2004, according to MORI, the voting intentions of its readership were 40% for the Conservative Party, 29% for the Liberal Democrats, and 26% for Labour.
-For the 2010 general election, the newspaper declared its support for the Conservatives once again; the election ended in the Tories taking the most votes and seats but having to form a coalition with the Liberal Democrats in order to form a government as they had failed to gain an overall majority.
+For the 2001 general election, The Times declared its support for Tony Blair's Labour government, which was returned to government in a landslide (although not as large as in 1997).
+It supported Labour again in 2005, when Labour achieved a third successive win, albeit with a reduced majority.
+In 2004, according to MORI, the voting intentions of The Times readership were 40% for the Conservatives, 29% for the Liberal Democrats, and 26% for the Labour Party.
+For the 2010 general election, The Times declared its support for the Conservatives once again; the election ended with the Conservatives taking the most votes and seats but having to form a coalition with the Liberal Democrats in order to form a government as they had failed to gain an overall majority.

-Its changes in political alignment make it the most varied newspaper in terms of political support in British history.
-Some columnists in The Times are connected to the Conservative Party, such as Daniel Finkelstein, Tim Montgomerie, Matthew Parris, and Matt Ridley, but there are also columnists connected to the Labour Party, such as David Aaronovitch and Jenni Russell.
+Its changes in political alignment make The Times the most varied newspaper in terms of political support in British history.
+Some columnists in The Times are connected to the Conservative Party, such as Daniel Finkelstein, Tim Montgomerie, Matthew Parris and Matt Ridley, but there are also columnists connected to the Labour Party, such as David Aaronovitch and Jenni Russell.

-The Times occasionally makes endorsements for foreign elections.
-In November 2012, it endorsed a second term for Democrat Barack Obama, although it also expressed reservations about his foreign policy.
+The Times occasionally makes endorsements of foreign political candidates.
+In November 2012 it endorsed a second term for Barack Obama as President of the United States in the 2012 US presidential election, although it also expressed reservations about his foreign policy.

-During the 2019 Conservative leadership election, The Times endorsed Boris Johnson and subsequently endorsed the Conservative Party in the general election of that year.
+During the 2019 Conservative leadership election, The Times endorsed Boris Johnson and subsequently endorsed the Conservatives in the general election of that year.

-In 2022, Tony Gallagher was appointed to replace John Witherow, who had served nine years as editor.
-A former Sun editor, Gallagher enthusiastically backed Brexit during the 2016 EU referendum.
+In 2022 Tony Gallagher was appointed to replace John Witherow, who had served nine years as editor.
+A former editor of The Sun, Gallagher enthusiastically backed Brexit during the 2016 EU referendum.
 According to The Guardian, "The Times readership is split politically, with journalists at the outlet speculating on how Gallagher will shape the paper's editorial line as the prospect of a Labour government became more likely (in 2024)."